Budgeting and banking

 Annual Visa Renewal

 The student visa is initially issued for one year.
-The visa fee payable upon enrolling in RCSI Bahrain is BD230.
-The cost of renewing the visa is BD106 per year.
+The visa fee payable upon enrolling in RCSI Bahrain is BD245.
+The cost of renewing the visa is BD117.500 after five years.

 Excluding accommodation costs, around BD 250 per month should be calculated for food, personal items and entertainment costs.
 However, please note that this amount varies according to the student’s style of living and preferences.

 The below table provides a basic reference for prices of standard items:

 *Please be aware that all price information above are given based on information collected from various locations and prices can be out of the price range depending on the vendor, product or brand.

 |Category||Item||Price BHD*||Range BHD*|

 |Meal for 2 People, Mid-range Restaurant, Three-course||BHD 15.000